scalar-labs/scalar-kubernetes/README.md

 # Scalar Kubernetes - Cloud Native

+Scalar Kubernetes is a set of Terraform modules and operation scripts that can be used to orchestrate a Scalar DLT network in a cloud on top of Kubernetes.
+Only Azure is currently supported.
+Note that the current version only supports deployment of single Scalar DLT cluster; that is, it does not support multi-cluster Scalar DLT deployment where multiple ledgers are managed independently through Scalar DM.

 Kubernetes (K8s) is a container management platform that aims to provide automating deployment, scaling, and operations of application containers across clusters of hosts.

-[TODO defined]

-Note that the current version only supports the deployment of a single Scalar DLT cluster.
-That is, it does not support multi-cluster Scalar DLT deployment, where multiple ledgers are managed independently through Scalar DM.

 ## Requirements